Review article template

-- All abbreviations introduced in the figure legends must be spelled out in full.
+- All abbreviations introduced in the figure legends must be defined as their first use.

 - If a figure contains more than two pictures, they must be labeled as A, B, C, and so on.
 The description of the entire figure as well as the individual explanation of A, B, and C must be included.

-- • Tables must be embedded in the main body of the Microsoft Word file and include their respective title, which must be written in English.
+- • Tables must be embedded in the main body of the Microsoft Word file and include their respective title.

 - • One page must not include more than two tables.